-The plumbing and fittings appear of copper/PVC piping, where seen.
-Bathroom and shower room suites.
+The plumbing and fittings appear of copper/uPVC piping, where seen.
+Three piece bathroom suite with shower.
+We assume all original lead plumbing has been modernised.

 Heating and hot water

 Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.